 42

-This code uncovers a fundamental principle.
-Exposing attributes to the end user is normal and common in Python.
-You don’t need to clutter your classes with getter and setter methods all the time, which sounds pretty cool!
-However, how can you handle requirement changes that would seem to involve API changes?
+This code uncovers a fundamental Python principle: exposing attributes to the end user is normal and common.
+This is cool because you don’t need to clutter your classes with getter and setter methods all the time.

 Unlike Java and C++, Python provides handy tools that allow you to change the underlying implementation of your attributes without changing your public API.
 The most popular approach is to turn your attributes into properties.

-Note: Another common approach to provide managed attributes is to use descriptors.
-In this tutorial, however, you’ll learn about properties.
+Note: Another common approach to providing managed attributes is to use descriptors.
+In this tutorial, however, you’ll learn about properties only.
+If you want to dig into descriptors, check out the Python Descriptors: An Introduction tutorial.

-Properties represent an intermediate functionality between a plain attribute (or field) and a method.
+Properties represent an intermediate functionality between a plain attribute, or field, and a method.
 In other words, they allow you to create methods that behave like attributes.
-With properties, you can change how you compute the target attribute whenever you need to do so.
+With properties, you can change how you compute the target attribute whenever you need to.

 For example, you can turn both .x